 E. BUSINESS COMBINATIONS

 Prysmian Group acquired control of General Cable Corporation on 6 June 2018.
-The acquisition date was backdated to 1 June 2018 for accounting purposes.
+The acquisition date was backdated to the end of May 2018 for accounting purposes.

 The total consideration paid for the acquisition was approximately Euro 1,290 million.